puppetlabs/puppetlabs-apache/README.md

 ##### `rewrite_inherit`

 Determines whether the virtual host inherits global rewrite rules.
-Default: false.
+Default: `false`.

 Rewrite rules may be specified globally (in `$conf_file` or `$confd_dir`) or inside the virtual host `.conf` file.
 By default, virtual hosts do not inherit global settings.
 To activate inheritance, specify the `rewrites` parameter and set `rewrite_inherit` parameter to `true`: